asim/turbo/README.md

 ## Overview

 Turbo is a Go app development framework.
-Create users, groups and chats, perform signup and authentication, including prompt/streaming responses from ChatGPT.
-All requests are forwarded using a shared key with context caching included by default.
-Events are stored in the database for filtering & auditing.
+It's a batteries included experience with built-in APIs for user and group management, AI chat prompt/streaming, local database storage, in-memory caching and much more.
+It looks to streamline development of modular monolithic apps by baking in the most needed features.

 ## Features